Tvative/Go-Log/README.md

     // Log a default message to the terminal

-    logData.LogP("", "This is a normal message")
+    logData.LogP(nil, "This is a normal message")

     // Log a warning message to the terminal with colors

-    logData.WarningPC("", "This is a colored message")
+    logData.WarningPC(nil, "This is a colored message")

     // Log a fatal message to a file

-    logData.FatalF("", "This message is logged to a file") }
+    logData.FatalF(nil, "This message is logged to a file") }
 ```